fabito/appengine-endpoints-jwt/README.md

 # appengine-endpoints-jwt

+(still a WIP)

 A skeleton application for Google Cloud Endpoints in Java.
-It exposes a token based authentication API using a custom JWT and uses Dagger 2 for DI.
+It leverages a custom Authenticator which is token based (JWT) and uses Dagger 2 for DI.

 * Google Cloud Endpoints
 * Dagger 2 for dependency injection